qqaazz800624/Probabilistic-Neural-Networks/README.md

 Prepare your datasets and update the configuration files accordingly.
 Ensure that your data is stored in the correct format as required by the dataset classes.

+### Adaptive Self-Correction Procedure
+This procedure leverages the uncertainty produced by the Probabilistic U-Net to guide the model:

+- Perform initial segmentation and uncertainty estimation.
+- Identify uncertain regions using the uncertainty heatmap.
+- Guide the model to focus on these regions for further training.

 ## Models